ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 Your first decision is the distribution and version of Linux to install.
 My personal preference is for Ubuntu Linux and the GNOME desktop environment, as this combination seems to provide the best tablet support at the current time.

-As of Ubuntu 20.04.1, the latest when this page was last updated, the following all work:
+With Ubuntu 20.04.1, the following all work:

 *   Installation
 *   Dual-booting with Windows 10